hunghuynh118/udacity-data-scientist/Project 2/README.md

 ## Results<a name="results"></a>

-T web application provides a user-friendly interface.
+The web application provides a user-friendly interface.
 Users can type in a message and see instant classification results.

 ![webapp](./images/webapp.png)